puphpet/puphpet/archive/puphpet/files/EXEC-README.txt

 Files are executed in alphabetical order, and filenames must end in .sh.

+Files within exec-preprovision are run one time before Puppet is called.

 Files within exec-once-* are run before files within exec-always-*.

 Files within startup-once-* are run before files within startup-always-*.